 (Had to put this photo in to show you how technical mold making gets.
 Folks, that's a genuine "Texan" truck-stop tumbler.
 The back of my mold even says so!)

 I activated the carbon (which surrounds the bronze to prevent oxidation while it sinters) in the kiln this morning.
 I will wait for that to cool down before throwing these pieces in the "sink", stilting it and then firing for 9 hours.
-The sink was shiny and new this morning.
-After sitting in 1550 degrees, it got a little charred.
-The carbon I purchased will produce a rainbow patina on the metal it fires with.
-You can see a hint of that patina on the outside of the sink.
-Patinas are SO what I LOVE about metals!

 I'm sure it will be an adventure to open my kiln tomorrow morning.
 Hopefully it's not all mush---as I've seen can happen due to all sorts of variables.
 I'll post photos of whatever does come out tomorrow morning---We'll see....